Kolb House and Facilities

 - The Kolb family was not Catholic, so they most likely attended the Protestant church services in the Sunday School Barn.

-- In 1912 George Kolb moved the Sunday School Barn to his ranch where it stayed until 3020 and was primarily used for storage.
+- In 1912, George Kolb moved the Sunday School Barn to his ranch, where it stayed until 2010 and was primarily used for storage.

 The Old House

-- In 1904 George purchased 350 acres of land from Charles Dougherty and this Old House was already on the property.
-They moved from the small cottage located behind the General store to this small house.
+- In 1904, George purchased 350 acres of land from Charles Dougherty and the Old House was already on the property.
+They moved from the small cottage located behind the general store to this small house.

-- George and Wilhelmina & their 2 sons Edwin and Harold lived in this little house for 6 years until their Craftsman Bungalow was built.
+- George and Wilhelmina and their two sons, Edwin and Harold, lived in this little house for six years until their Craftsman Bungalow was built.

-- This little house was just 2 rooms, bedroom and a small kitchen.
+- This little house encompassed just two rooms, a bedroom and a small kitchen.